University of Waterloo DIRECTIONS

 View a sample itinerary (XLSX).

-Many individuals are involved in the program, including Ashley McKnight, the Program Coordinator, as well as the Aboriginal Centre Coordinator.
+Many individuals are involved in the program, including Lu Lentz, the Aboriginal Education Centre Coordinator.
 Other team members consist of Aboriginal elders (Dan & Mary Lou Smoke and Lois MacDonald), university faculty, guest lecturers including Mary Simon, the Yellow Ribbon Dancers and Darren Thomas, community organizations such as Anishnabeg Outreach and the Multicultural Cinema Club, and our many volunteers who contribute their time and knowledge to the success of the program.

 Everyone here shares the belief that education is a powerful, versatile tool for finding one's purpose in the world.
 By participating in University of Waterloo DIRECTIONS, you will gain valuable post-secondary awareness and a better understanding of careers in the ESTEEM fields.